 - Add the egg and blend to a smooth thick paste.
-Transfer to a mixing bowl.
+Transfer the contents to a mixing bowl.

 - Finely slice the onion and add to the bowl with the batter.
 Stir well, so that the onion and batter are combined.

-- Prepare for 1-2 minutes on each side until golden and crisp, then repeat with the remaining batter.
+- Prepare for 1-2 minutes on each side until golden and crisp, then repeat the same with the remaining batter.

 - Cautiously transfer the cooked bhajis to a sheet of kitchen paper to soak up the excess oil.